saumya2194/CSC207-Final-Project/accessibility-report.md

 # Principle 2: Flexibility in Use
 The design accommodates a wide range of individual preferences and abilities.

+- This app is quite simple to use and accomodates both right handed and left handed use.
+- We could improve this

 Principle 2 Guidelines
 The following guidelines underpin Principle 2: